 Successful fundraising is about telling emotional stories that donors and potential donors connect with.
 That they want to be part of.
 And that they want to share with others.

 At the moment it seems that every day brings more news of charities large and small that are faced with a crisis of funding.
 They are having to make incredibly difficult decisions, reducing services, cutting staff numbers and in some cases having to close completely.

 But charities are #nevermoreneeded

-If securing enough funding or finding and keeping sustainable sources of funding is a problem for your organisation, how can you use effective communication to help you solve the problem?
+So how can you use effective communication to support your fundraising efforts in these difficult times?
 Looking at how your organisation communicates with a whole range of stakeholders, both internal and external, is a good place to start.

 “People will only fund you if they trust you – and they will only trust you if they know you.”
 Judith Davey, Chief Executive, The Advocacy Project

 Building trust is all about relationships and having a consistent story.
 Effective communication should be a core part of your strategy to build trust and raise that much-needed funding.

 How are you communicating your story for fundraising at your organisation?